 In January 2017, she was a speaker at the National Women’s March in Washington, D.C.

-In May 2017, Raquel was named to ESSENCE's Woke 100 Women, which honored "the women who are blazing trails for equal rights and inclusion for Black people in America."
+In May 2017, she was named to ESSENCE's Woke 100 Women, which honored "the women who are blazing trails for equal rights and inclusion for Black people in America."

 Raquel commands a major social media presence for her analysis on identity, current events and politics.
 Raquel is experienced in many fields including online publications, organizing marginalized communities for social change, non-profit media strategy and public speaking while using digital activism as a major tool of resistance and liberation.